NoahHsu/Daas/README.md

            1. `package-name`: same as in rules
            2. `code`: same as in rules
            3. `version`: same as in rules
-        7. `outputs` : Arrays for used responce-**Fact** in the version of Rule-Service
+        7. `outputs`: Arrays for used response-**Fact** in the version of Rule-Service
            1. `package-name`: same as in rules
            2. `code`: same as in rules
            3. `version`: same as in rules
-           4. `default-num`: number of instance that the fact will be in the responce
+           4. `default-num`: number of instances that the fact will be in the response
-        8. `temps` : Arrays for used temp- **Fact** in the version of Rule-Service (in neither request nor responce
+        8. `temps` : Arrays for used temp- **Fact** in the version of Rule-Service (in neither request nor response
            1. `package-name`: same as in rules
            2. `code`: same as in rules
            3. `version`: same as in rules